 - Reduce x-ray scatter – to increase picture sharpness.

 The technologist will go behind a glass shield while making the x-ray exposure.
 You will be asked to change positions slightly between views.
 The process is repeated for the other breast.
-Routine views are a top-to-bottom and side view.
+Routine views are top-to-bottom and side view.

-The exam takes about a half an hour.
+The exam takes about half an hour.
 The technologist will apply compression on your breast and, as a result, you will feel pressure on the breast as it is squeezed by the compressor.
 Some women with sensitive breasts may experience some minor discomfort.
 Be sure to inform the technologist if pain occurs as compression is increased.
 If discomfort is significant, less compression will be used.